PrecisionMechatronicsLab/PneuSoRD/README.md

 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/pneumaticdiagrams-32.png" alt="Pneumatic system with a 3/2 valve coniguration" width="300">
 </p>
+For the 3/2 valve system as shown above, the inlet port is connected to the compressor or the receiver, the outlet port is connected to the soft actuator and the exhaust port is open to atmosphere.
+The 3/2 valve system implies constantly inflating and deflating each pneumatic chamber, which causes the pressure in the actuator to continuously oscillate around its target and potentially reduces the lifetime of the valves.

 ## 3/3 Valve Configuration
 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/pneumaticdiagrams-33.png" alt="Pneumatic system with a 3/3, 4/3 or 5/3 valve coniguration." width="300">
 </p>
+A solution to this problem includes the use of a single but expensive 3/3 (3-way, 3-position) or 5/3 (5-way, 3-position) solenoid valve shown in the figure above.

 ## 2x 2/2 Valve Configuration
 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/pneumaticdiagrams-22.png" alt="Pneumatic system with 2x 2/2 valve coniguration" width="300">
 </p>
+Alternatively, a system with two 2/2 (2-way, 2-position) valves can be used.
+In this case, the first valve is responsible for the charging process and has its inlet port connected to the compressor or the receiver and outlet port connected to the soft actuator.
+The second valve is responsible for the discharging process and has its inlet port connected to the soft actuator and outlet port open to atmosphere.
+Proportional valves outperform on-off solenoid valves in regards to tracking precision and steady-state accuracy but are 3-4 times more expensive.

 ## Design Overview
 The table below provides a comparison of pneumatic systems for soft robotic applications.
 Accuracy refers to steady-state tracking and control refers to the difficulty level in the controller design and hardware requirements.
 Systems with 3/2 valves Fig. 1a are the most widely used due to their low price and easy implementation, especially considering their use in the fluidic control board.
 Systems with 2/2 valves Fig. 1c offer the advantages of reduced energy consumption and oscillation, which increases the lifetime of the valves.
 However, these systems are more difficult to control and are more expensive since two valves are required.
 Proportional valves allow for tracking precision at the expense of size and cost.